autostep/AutoStep/docs/design/index.md

 ## Linking

 Linking is the act of mapping compiled step references to known step definitions.
+The <xref:AutoStep.Compiler.AutoStepLinker> is responsible for matching step references to step definitions.

+Unlike the compiler, the linker **has state**.
+It retains a tree structure of registered step definitions that it uses to determine which definition is suitable for which step.

+It can also do partial searches over this tree, which will be used later for intellisense, allowing us to determine the list of likely steps as someone is typing them.